Geospatial Data from the US Census Bureau

 Image services provide clients with the ability to access raster and image data from a server geodatabase.

-For this example we demonstrate how to download a portion of the USA NAIP Imagery: Natural Color Living Atlas layer covering Peoria County, Illinois to a GeoTIFF file.
+For this example we demonstrate how to download a portion of the USA NAIP Imagery: Natural Color Living Atlas layer covering Peoria County, Illinois to a raster in the project geodatabase.

 1. Acquire: Add the desired image service layer to your map.